Posted May 6, 2014Tweet

 Homes are markedly more expensive as compared to last year.
-The shift has helped existing homeowners to refinance to lower rates, but rising values have done little to help U.S. buyers.
+The shift has helped existing homeowners to refinance to current mortgage rates, but rising values have done little to help U.S. buyers.
 Large downpayment or no downpayment, homes are more expensive in 2014.

 At least mortgage rates are down.
 Today's rates remain south of 4.5%.

 Standard & Poor's recently released its February 2014 Case-Shiller Index.
 The index tracks home price changes from month-to-month, and year-to-year, in select cities nationwide.
 Tracked cities include San Diego, California; Los Angeles, California; and Phoenix, Arizona.

 As compared to the month prior, home values rose in just 7 of the 20 tracked markets in November, led by a 0.8 percent gain in Portland, Oregon.
 Seattle, Washington was the next biggest gainer, adding 0.6 percent month-over-month.

 On an annual basis, the Case-Shiller Index showed broader improvement.

 All 20 of the Case-Shiller Index-tracked markets gained during the twelve months ending December 2013.
 Las Vegas and San Francisco led all cities with annual gains of 23.1% and 22.7%, respectively.
 San Diego ranked third at 19.9%.